nrfconnect/sdk-nrf/samples/pmic/native/npm1300_one_button/README.rst

    :local:
    :depth: 2

-The One button sample demonstrates how to support wake-up, shutdown and user interactions through a single button connected to the `nPM1300 <nPM1300 product website_>`_.
+The One button sample demonstrates how to support wake-up, shutdown, and user interactions of `nPM1300 <nPM1300 product website_>`_ using a single button on a compatible development kit that is connected to the PMIC.

 Requirements
 ************